tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 samtools view sarscov2.bam | head
 ```

-Sort the BAM for efficient processing
-Look at the difference in order.
+## Sort SAM file

+Downstream applications require that reads in SAM files be sorted by reference genome coordinates (fields 3 and 4 in each line of our SAM file).
+This will assist in fast search, display and other functions.
 ```
 samtools sort sarscov2.bam  -o sarscov2.srt.bam
 samtools view sarscov2.srt.bam | head
 ````

+Look at the difference in order.

+TODO: ADD TABLE
 Index it for fast searching.
 ```
 samtools index sarscov2.srt.bam